 Discover Where You Should Live in Costa Rica

 As someone who’s backpacked across Costa Rica for six months, I wanted to let you know that Costa Rica has it all.
 A low cost of living, vivid landscapes everywhere you look, beautiful weather, and even safety if you keep your wits about you.
-Furthermore f you’re from the EU, Canada or the United States, you’ll also enjoy an exchange rate tilted in your favour here.
+Furthermore f you’re from the EU, Canada or the United States and are looking to leave, you’ll also enjoy an exchange rate tilted in your favour here.
 Take that inflation!

 While all of these amenities sound nice, they fail to answer the main question of determining where you should live in Costa Rica.